Zagan1996/projects/README.md

 I have created this repository for all the study related works.
-This repository will also be holding documents related to work and mulesoft.
+This repository will also be holding documents related to mulesoft.
 #projects